 Jim graduated from Presbyterian College (1997) in Clinton, SC with a BA in history and a minor in education.
 Jim also holds a Master’s degree in Educational Leadership from The George Washington University (2005).

-Serving as the Senior Director of District Support, Jude Garnier leads New Tech Network’s support at the systems level for districts and charter organizations housing multiple New Tech schools.
+Serving as the Chief Officer of District Support, Jude Garnier leads New Tech Network’s support at the systems level for districts and charter organizations housing multiple New Tech schools.
 Joining New Tech Network in 2010, she has helped to develop the leadership development framework for New Tech school leaders as well as our emerging strategy for support of district leaders.

 Jude holds a B.A. in Elementary and Special Education, an M.Ed. in Special Education and a Ph.D.
 In Educational Systems and Leadership.